-Soft food can be stored in a refrigerator for 3 days or in a freezer for up to 30 days.
-Soft food that has already been thawed should not be refrozen.
-Do not use soft food that has been frozen for more than 30 days.
+Freeze soft food in small containers or an ice cube tray (store frozen cubes in freezer bags).
+Note: mixtures that have not been thoroughly blended will clog feeding syringes, so be certain frozen mealworms are well-blended.
+Soft food can be stored in a refrigerator for 3 days or in a freezer for up to 90 days.
+Soft food that has already been thawed should never be refrozen.
+Discard soft food that has been frozen for more than 90 days.

 About 25 healthy bats per hour can be hand-fed soft food; however, it takes longer to feed debilitated bats.
 Oring syringes are perhaps the best choice of syringe as others tend to clog easily.
-Mixtures that have not been thoroughly blended will also clog syringes, so be certain frozen mealworms are well-blended.

 Permanent captives that have lost teeth or have extremely worn teeth can remain on a soft food diet for the rest of their lives.
-These permanent captives should also be offered the viscera from live mealworms daily in addition to soft food.
+These permanent captives must also be offered viscera from live mealworms daily (large or giant sized) in addition to soft food.